-The Shinnecock Graves Protection Warrior Society (GPWS) is a group of members of the Shinnecock Nation working together to protect and preserve known and unknown burial sites on Long Island.
+The Shinnecock Graves Protection Warrior Society (GPWS), founded in 2016, is a group of members of the Shinnecock Nation working together to protect and preserve known and unknown burial sites on Long Island.
 GPWS is Chaired by Rebecca Genia and Shane Weeks and consists of several other Shinnecock members and is supported by the members of several tribes nation wide.

 The battle to protect sacred burial grounds in the Americas is an age old conflict and continues on to present day.
 For the Shinnecock Nation, the sacred burial grounds generally lie within the bounds of the Southampton Township. periodically ancient and colonial graves are dug up and uncovered.
 For the Shinnecock, they feel an inherent responsibility to protect and preserve their ancestral burial grounds and those that are resting in peace there.

 Due to the fact that the Shinnecock Nation is the only Federally Recognized tribe with lands on Long Island, accompanied by the State recognized tribe, the Unkechaug Nation, they regularly take up the duty to preserve and protect the burial sites of the other indigenous communities on the Island that do not hold the same status.

 The GPWS has worked diligently with State and Town officials when remains are uncovered.
 Their ultimate goal when this happens is for the land to be purchased and the remains to be returned to the site from which they came.
 When this is not possible the GPWS seeks to rebury the remains as close to the original site as possible.